excellalabs/intro-to-functional-scala/README.md

 [https://docs.scala-lang.org/tour/pattern-matching.html](https://docs.scala-lang.org/tour/pattern-matching.html)

-### Section 2.
-4 - Composing functions

-### Section 2.
-5 - Polymorphism and types

 ### Section 2.6  - Type Classes

 Type Classes are constructs that allow us to add ad-hoc polymorphism.
 Type Classes are not a native construct and are not obviously recongnizable but you might have worked with them.

 A Type Class is a group of classes that satisfy a contract provided by a trait.
 Type Classes allow us to add functionality to an existing class without modifying it.
 Type Classes in scala are composed of three parts
 * The type class